Boyyey/GPT-C/README.md

 ```
 You: what is the meaning of life?
-Bot: eanig of life is to be and to see the world as it is.
+Bot: the meanig of life is to be and to see the world as it is.
 ```

 *(With a small model and dataset, expect poetic, weird, or remix-y outputs!)*